TheComputerCrasher/TheComputerCrasher.github.io/README.md

 You can enter the [:left tunnel](#EntranceLeft), the [:middle tunnel](#EntranceMiddle), the [:right tunnel](#EntranceRight), or you can just [:leave](#Boring).

 # :x Boring
 You decide to leave.
-It turned out to be a very boring choice!
+It turned out to be very boring!
 Why in the world did you do that?
 Maybe [:enter the maze again](#Maze)?

 # :x Entrance Left